 In Classic Studio, you could set up a Smart Campaign while creating and publishing content.
 A Smart Campaign meant that users received a push or an email to draw them into the content.
 The configuration settings allowed automating a campaign stop based on a Goal, how long any follow-up may continue for (Run Time), and who would receive the Smart Campaign notifications (Audience).

-In the new Studio, the Orchestration Engine fulfills the same automated follow-up, but with even more personalized intelligence.
-Where Smart Campaigns had a strict follow-up cadence (that could only be interrupted by fulfilling the Goal), an Optimized campaign with Orchestrate will determine when and how to follow up with users based on each individual user's engagement history and current campaign queue.
+In the new Studio, the Deliver page fulfills the same automated follow-up, but with even more personalized intelligence.
+Where Smart Campaigns had a strict follow-up cadence (that could only be interrupted by fulfilling the Goal), a campaign with Engagement Boost enabled will determine when and how to follow up with users based on each user's engagement history and current campaign queue.

 Where is it Now Feature Map